In this guide to Mallorca at Christmas, find out what to expect when visiting the island over the festive season.

 Many restaurants, particularly in Palma will host a special New Year’s Eve menu.
 In some cases, you may need to reserve and order in advance.

-I have written a detailed guide about celebrating New Year’s Eve in Mallorca, plus I have a list of hotels which will be open and hosting their own New Year’s Eve celebrations.
+I have written a detailed guide about celebrating New Year’s Eve in Mallorca, plus I have a list of hotels that will be open and hosting their own New Year’s Eve celebrations.

 You can read more about New Year’s Eve in Mallorca here.